jamiejennings/rosie-pattern-language/doc/geek.md

 The RPL compiler is admittedly quite slow, sometimes requiring almost a quarter of a second on my MacBook Pro.
 However, the compiler has had no optimizations applied.
 There are many assertions (which in Lua are expensive); there are many table references to frequently used functions; the compiler does not save compiled RPL between sessions (yet); I have not tried LuaJIT.
 These and other optimizations should bring the compile time for a few hundred pattern definitions down considerably.
 Compiler performance is not a high priority at this stage in Rosie development.

+---
+*Disclaimer:* In these informal notes, as well as in other posted material, I speak for myself, and not on behalf of IBM.